 - Lab Procedures and Tests: Certain tests can be done by Medical Assistants, including vital signs, phlebotomy (drawing blood), echocardiograms, collecting lab specimens and more.
 The types of tests and proper ways to do them can also be learned in our program.

-- Patient Prep: The first person to greet a patient when they walk into the exam room is usually a Medical Assistant.
-Part of your job will be to check them in.
-You will need to ask about their symptoms, allergies to medication, and take notes for the doctor to look at.
-You may need to do some other tasks as well to help get the patient ready to see the doctor.
+- Patient Prep: The first person to greet a patient when they walk into the exam room is often a Medical Assistant.
+Part of your job will be to check them in, then ask about their symptoms, allergies to medication, and take notes for the doctor to review.
+You may need to perform additional tasks to help get the patient ready to see the doctor.

 - Medical Communications: Communicating with other healthcare professionals will also be an important aspect of your job.
-When a doctor outlines what he or she wants you to do, you should know the terminology and jargon that they are using.
-This is part of your educational experience and can help you be more prepared when you enter the workforce.
+When a doctor outlines what he or she wants you to do, you should know the terminology that they are using.
+This is part of your educational experience and could help you be more prepared on the job.

-- Medical Records: Most, if not all, healthcare facilities have computer systems where they input and store medical records for patients.
-While you are on the job you will be entering information and notes from patients into this system.
-Doing this properly is extremely important, which is why it’s a part of the Medical Assistant Specialist curriculum at PCI.
+- Medical Records and Office Administration: Healthcare facilities typically have computerized systems where they input and store medical records for patients.
+While on the job, you could be entering information and notes from patients into this system.
+Doing this properly is extremely important, which is why it’s a part of the Medical Assistant curriculum at PCI.
 You could also be asked to perform various administrative office tasks as part of your daily tasks.

 - Insurance: Working and communicating with insurance companies requires some knowledge and experience.
 This is covered in our program so that graduates may have a basic understanding of how to do this on the job.

-This list of things that you can learn in our Medical Assistant Specialist program is not comprehensive.
-You can learn about many other things to help you become a valuable member of the healthcare industry.
-Contact us to ask more about the program and what you can learn.
+This list of things that you can learn in our Medical Assistant program is not comprehensive.
+You could learn about a wide range of other things to help you become a valuable member of the healthcare industry.
+Contact us to ask more about our program and what you could learn.

 Once you graduate, you could choose from a variety of different sectors and workplaces within the healthcare industry to search for jobs.
 Some employers of Medical Assistants may include: